Mohamed-Sabiyathulla/ARCO-Documents/g-Reissue.md

 - ### **Newly Requested Reissue**

-    - New request is initiated from case and task management. that cases refer to newly required stage to process the request.
+    - New request initiated from Case and Task Management, And then waiting in **New Request** stage in Case and Task Management.

-       - *Request Creation for reissue*
+    - In This stage, User Will move to **Followup Department Approval** stage

+    - **Required information to be update while request for IQAMA Reissue:**

-         **Employee** - Name / Employee ID / Passport number / Iqama Number / Mobile Number /
+        * **Employee ID** - (Name / Employee ID / Passport number / Iqama Number / Mobile Number)

+        * **Date of Request** - Requesting Date for Reissuance.

-         **Re-Issue Type** - Reissue / Damaged.
+        * **Re-Issue Type** - Reissue / Damaged.

-         **Re-issue Attachement** - Upload the doc as request to reissue the ID with reason and staff confirmation.
+        * **Re-Issue Attachement** - Upload the doc as request to reissue the ID with reason and staff confirmation.

-         And also The user can modify and edit the details of Request Creation document.
+         And User can modify and Edit the details of Request Creation Document.

+     - **User can move the request to required stage,**

           - *In The Action field is following to,*